logicmoo/logicmoo_workspace/packs_sys/prologmud_samples/prolog/prologmud_sample_games/vscode-mode/README.md

 (add-to-list 'emacs-startup-hook 'global-vscode-mode-on)
 ```

-Then enable global-vscode-mode with C-c v
+Or enable global-vscode-mode with C-c v v